In this 2-minute read:

 - If I get a PPP loan, will I lose my unemployment benefits?

 The intent of the Paycheck Protection Program is to help save American small businesses and jobs and alleviate some of the financial hardships caused by the COVID-19 pandemic.
 For 2021, the PPP has been renewed and even if you are currently out of work and taking unemployment benefits, we encourage you to start your free PPP loan application.
-(The current deadline for PPP applications is March 31, 2021).
+(The deadline for PPP applications is May 31, 2021).
 You can still meet the PPP eligibility requirements for a first or second-draw PPP loan, even if you’re currently unemployed.

 Can I get a PPP loan if I am on unemployment?